 Expenses incurred by the Corporation are only deductible to the extent they are reasonable.
-Although the Corporation is of the view that all expenses to be claimed by the Corporation should be reasonable and deductible, there can be no assurance that CRA will agree.
-If CRA were to successfully challenge the deductibility of such expenses, the return to Shareholders may be adversely affected.
+Although the Corporation is of the view that all expenses to be claimed by the Corporation should be reasonable and deductible, there can be no assurance that the applicable tax authorities will agree.
+If the applicable tax authorities were to successfully challenge the deductibility of such expenses, the return to Shareholders may be adversely affected.

-Future adoption of International Financial Reporting Standards may adversely impact reported financial results
+Adoption of International Financial Reporting Standards may adversely impact reported financial results

-The requirement for CESTC to implement International Financial Reporting Standards ("IFRS") to replace Canadian GAAP effective January 1, 2011 may materially affect the Corporation's financial results as reported in its financial statements and its results of operations and may require CESTC to amend its Credit Facilities to address the changes in accounting principles.
-CESTC is in the process of transitioning to IFRS and has completed its diagnostic phase assessing the differences between Canadian GAAP and IFRS but at this time CESTC is unable to quantify the impact IFRS will have on its financial statements.
-For additional information, see CESTC's management's discussion and analysis for the year ended December 31, 2009.
+The requirement for CESTC to implement IFRS to replace Canadian GAAP effective January 1, 2011, may materially affect the Corporation's financial results as reported in its financial statements and its results of operations and may require CESTC to amend its Credit Facilities to address the changes in accounting principles.
+For additional information, see CESTC's management's discussion and analysis for the year ended December 31, 2010.